translate/pootle/docs/server/project_setup.rst

 You are presented with a form listing all the existing languages.
 Here you can add a new language.
-In this example the **Arabic** language is selected to be
+In this example the **Arabic** language is selected to be enabled for the selected project:
-enabled:

 .. image:: ../_static/enable_new_tp_through_admin_UI.png

 After you click on the **Save** button, the new language will be enabled for translation.
-In large projects it might take a bit to create the new translation files on disk and initialize the translations from the **Templates** language.
+In large projects, it might take a bit to create the new translation files on disk and initialize the translations from the **Templates** language.